sm2x/tour-calendar/README.md

     SOFTWARE.

 ### Authors and Contributors
-This project is created and maintained by Mazi Muhlari (@MaziMuhlari) in 2015.
+This project was created in 2015 and is maintened by Mazi Muhlari (@MaziMuhlari).

 ### Support or Contact
 Having trouble with Pages?
 Create a new github issue or send your questions to [Mazi Muhlari on Twitter](https://twitter.com/MaziMuhlari) and we’ll help you sort it out.